 - Market Context: What New Investors Should Know in 2026

-- Top 7 Best Crypto for Beginners
+- Top 7 Best Cryptos for Beginners

 - 1. Bitcoin (BTC): The foundation of crypto